aescarias/pdfnaut/docs/source/guides/building-pdf.rst

         "Count": 1
     })

 Object (3, 0) is the page itself.
-We specify its media box (effectively, its page size) to be 500 by 500 units (by default, each PDF unit in user space represents 1/72 of an inch, similar to a point in desktop publishing).
+In the object, we specify its media box which sets the page position to (0, 0) and the page size to be 500 by 500 units (by default, each PDF unit in user space represents 1/72 of an inch, similar to a point in desktop publishing).
 We also specify where the Contents of this page are and the fonts or resources used.

 .. code-block:: python